 That turned out simply to be prep work for a vital role on the national stage.
 In March 2020, COVID-19 hit.

-Remington's start-up distinguished itself from billion-dollar labs with deeper pocket... and with swollen backlogs... by providing results in hours instead of days or weeks.
+Remington's start-up distinguished itself from billion-dollar labs with deeper pockets... and with swollen backlogs... by providing results in hours instead of days or weeks.
 Work exploded from 20 daily tests to more than 19,000 a day – in six months.
 Thirty-five employees became 200.
 Work space expanded from 4,000 to 50,000 square feet, and more than 1 million tests sped in and out the doors.
 Lights burned deep into the night, seven days a week.

 The initial shock of the pandemic put Gravity Diagnostics in peril.

 With the March lockdown, Remington found himself in Covington with one suitcase.
 (He lives in Florida.)
-He stayed 12 weeks, unwilling to let creature comforts distract him from going to war against COVID-19.
+He stayed for 12 weeks, unwilling to let creature comforts distract him from going to war against COVID-19.

 Understanding that speed of testing could differentiate his company, Remington and team promised fast results to long-term care facilities, hospitals, nursing homes, and other operations with first-responders.
 Quick nasal swab kits brought samples flowing in, but Remington saw a bigger need.